CESNET/eInfra-docs/docs.it4i/general/accessing-the-clusters/graphical-user-interface/x-window-system.md

 ### WSL (Bash on Windows)

+To run Linux GuI on WSL, download, for example, [VcXsrv][a].

+1. After installation, run XLaunch and during the initial setup, check the `Disable access control`.

+    !!! tip
+        Save the configuration and launch VcXsrv using the `config.xlaunch` file, so you won't have to check the option on every run.

+1. Allow VcXsrv in your firewall to communicate on private and public networks.

+1. Set the `DISPLAY` environment variable, using the following command:

+    ```console
+        export DISPLAY="`grep nameserver /etc/resolv.conf | sed 's/nameserver //'`:0"
+    ```

+    !!! tip
+        Include the command at the end of the `/etc/bash.bashrc`, so you don't have to run it every time you run WSL.

+1. Test the configuration by running `echo $DISPLAY`:

+    ```code
+     user@nb-user:/$ echo $DISPLAY
+     172.26.240.1:0
+    ```

 To enable the X display forwarding, log in using the `-X` option in the SSH client:

 ```console
  local $ ssh -X username@cluster-name.it4i.cz